SUSSBIA/fabric-onboarding-experience/05-persona-pathways/data-engineer/README.md

 - A cleaned table or transformation output
 - A Bronze, Silver, and Gold mapping
 - A transformation method recommendation
-- A documented source-to-output flow
+- A documented source-to-output data flow
 - A refresh and monitoring note

 ## Related sandbox experiments